rebelsky/sams-assorted-musings-reflections/losing-your-audience.md

 essays.
 I assume (well, maybe hoped) that I'd get a few comments on whether people think the same way, or whether I've missed something, or whether I'm going over the top, or ....
-But the only comment I've gotten so far was about an old kitten.
+But the only comment I've gotten so far was about an adult kitten.

 So, what to do, what to do?